 ✅ Better Practices

-- Audit and optimize product pages, blog posts, and landing pages — not just your homepage
+- Audit and optimize product pages, blog posts, and landing pages, not just the homepage

-- Always validate changes using field data from real users (like in Search Console)
+- Changes should always be validated using field data from real users (Search Console).

-- Treat Core Web Vitals as a connected system — monitor and improve all metrics together
+- Consider Core Web Vitals as a unit.
+Monitor and improve all metrics simultaneously.

-Take a balanced approach instead.
-Remember – if you improve loading speed but break your layout stability, you still fail.
-Focus on steady improvements across all areas rather than perfect scores in just one.
+Instead, take a balanced approach.
+If you improve loading speed but lose layout stability, you still fail.
+Focus on continuous gradual improvements in all areas rather than chasing perfect scores in one.

 How to Check and Improve Core Web Vitals (Using the Right Tools)

-If you want to improve page speed and pass your Core Web Vitals test, you need the right tools—and you need to know how to use them.
-Here are six essential tools that help you measure performance, improve Core Web Vitals, and track real-world results over time.
+If you want to improve page speed and pass your core web vitals test, you need the right tools, and you need to know how to use them.
+Here are six tools that help you measure the performance, improve Core Web Vitals, and track real-world improvements over time.

 1. PageSpeed Insights